Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: Reduced modules the functor

-\begin{exam}\rm The following are examples of radicals defined on the category of $R$-modules. \begin{enumerate} \item For any $R$-module $M$, the intersection of all maximal submodules of $M$ is an idempotent radical called the {\it Jacobson radical} of $M$. \item Let $I$ be an ideal of $R$.
-The functor $\delta_I : R\text{-Mod}\rightarrow R\text{-Mod}$ which associates to every $R$-module $M$ a submodule $IM$ is a radical.
+\begin{exam}\rm The following are some examples of radicals defined on the category of $R$-modules. \begin{enumerate} \item For any $R$-module $M$, the intersection of all maximal submodules of $M$ is an idempotent radical called the {\it Jacobson radical} of $M$.